 I enjoy working with small teams trying to realize grand visions.

 My interests have taken me from a background in philosophy to a practice in education and technology.
 None has been more rewarding or prolific than my collaboration with my muse and my wife June George.

 We're honored to work with a core group of really smart and passionate individuals and organizations:

-- I'm currently the CEO at Montessorium, where we create delightful, engaging activities and apps for children, and helpful, inspiring resources for parents.
+We create delightful, engaging activities and apps for children, and helpful, inspiring resources for parents at Montessorium.

 I'm also the creative director at Baan Dek, whose mission is to provide an incredible Montessori foundation for children and an inspirational resource for teachers and parents.